Ph.D., GRADUATE CENTER, CITY UNIVERSITY OF NEW YORK, 2013

 555 McCone Hall

 I am an assistant professor of Geography and Global Metropolitan Studies at the University of California, Berkeley.
 I received my Ph.D. in Environmental Psychology from the Graduate Center of the City University of New York.
+Prior to my appointment at UC Berkeley, I was a lecturer in the Department of Geography at the University of Sheffield in the United Kingdom and Visiting Assistant Professor in the Department of Urban Studies at Queens College of the City University of New York.

-I have published widely on the relationships among housing financialization, movements for justice, and digital platforms in journals like Economic Geography; Housing, Theory, and Society; International Journal of Urban and Regional Research, and; Urban Studies.
+I have published widely on the relationships among housing financialization, movements for justice, and digital platforms in journals like Progress in Human Geography; Economic Geography; Housing, Theory, and Society; International Journal of Urban and Regional Research, and; Urban Studies.
 I also regularly publish reports, working papers, and essays with community groups like Right to the City and Greater Manchester Housing Action, and in venues ranging from the Federal Reserve Bank of San Francisco to Public Books.
 The National Science Foundation, British Academy, and Independent Social Research Foundation have supported my work.